 As a result, the Births, Deaths and Marriages Registration Act 1999 now allows trans and gender diverse people, including people 16 years and over, to self-determine their own gender identity, without the need for surgery, without the need for medical approval and based solely on self declaration (there is also a process for children younger than 16 to have their gender identity recognised, with support from parents or guardians).

-This is now the standard that other jurisdictions need to adopt.
+This legislation, which took effect on 5 September 2019, is now the standard that other jurisdictions need to adopt.